People often struggle to join the dots between their spending choices and the fact that they are broke.

 They looking like a mount Everest!

-Here LunchMoney is teaching us a valuable lesson…which is that you should get your finances set up so they are simple and require as little manual intervention as possible.
+Here LunchMoney is teaching us a valuable lesson…which is that you should get your finances set up so they require as little manual intervention as possible.
+De-cluttering is a superpower.
+You need to keep things simple.

 If you are messing around with paperwork, cheques or cash, you are doing it wrong.
 Your finances should run on automatic pilot and you should pay yourself first.
 You can set up a direct debit so your savings leave your bank account immediately after you get paid.
 And put essential utility bills (water, electric, gas) on direct debit.